 Insight: To build user and stakeholder insight through ethnographic engagement

-Engage: To make legal knowledge accessible through multimedia storytelling
+Engage: To make knowledge accessible through multimedia storytelling

 Design: To guide in ethical design and deployment for empowering workers from below